About HTTP header

 Header to restrict loading of third-party elements, useful for preventing XSS (cross-site scripting).

-is set, elements not
+If default-src 'self' is set, elements not

 hosted on the same host as the page (web fonts, embedded SNS